Israel Eldad

-Israel Eldad (ישראל אלדד; born Israel Scheib; 11 November 1910 – 22 January 1996), was an Israeli Revisionist Zionist philosopher and member of the Jewish underground group Lehi in Mandatory Palestine.
+Israel Eldad (ישראל אלדד; born Israel Scheib; 11 November 1910 – 22 January 1996) was an Israeli political philosopher, writer, and the primary ideologue of the Lehi underground movement in Mandatory Palestine.

 Biography

 Israel Scheib was born in 1910 in Pidvolochysk, Galicia in a traditional Jewish home.
 The Scheibs wandered as refugees during the First World War.
 In 1918, in Lvov, young Scheib witnessed a funeral procession for Jews murdered in a pogrom.
 After high school, Scheib enrolled at the Rabbinical Seminary of Vienna for religious studies and the University of Vienna for secular studies.
 He completed his doctorate on "The Voluntarism of Eduard von Hartmann, Based on Schopenhauer," but never took his rabbinical exams at the seminary.

 Meanwhile, he attended, with his father, a protest demonstration in front of the local British Consulate following the 1929 Palestine riots in Palestine.
 The next year he read a poem by Uri Zvi Greenberg, "I'll Tell It to a Child," about a messiah who cannot redeem his people because they are not ready to accept redemption.
 Two or three years later, Scheib met Greenberg at a speech Greenberg was giving entitled "The Land of Israel Is in Flames."